Update: 22 October 2017

 Following your initial test, a progress retest is recommended (approximately every 2-6 months depending on the individual).
 The retest provides the data needed to evaluate the mineral pattern changes that occur.
 This data enables your practitioner to adjust your supplement profile so you can continue to improve.

 The bottom-line is that you may spend somewhere between $100 - 300 per month (depending on an individual's specific needs).
 However, supplement costs for children are generally a fraction of what a middle-aged person spends, and children respond to therapy much more quickly and easily.
 Unfortunately, because of the chronic nature of deterioration and the greater levels of dysfunction, more effort and time is required for most adults.

-If hTMA sounds too expensive to you, compare it with the average monthly cost for health insurance (which does nothing to improve health or prevent illness and disease).
+If hTMA sounds too expensive to you, consider the cost of poor health.
 According to a Kaiser Family Foundation study "An estimated 1 in 3 Americans report having difficulty paying their medical bills.
 While the chances of falling into medical debt are greater for people who are uninsured, most people who experience difficulty paying medical bills have health insurance."
-Also, when you compare using hTMA for preventive therapy with the true (i.e., unsubsidized) financial costs and incalculable personal costs of managing illness and disease using conventional medical treatment — hTMA is the easy winner.
+Also, when you compare using hTMA for preventive therapy with the true (i.e., unsubsidized) financial costs and incalculable personal costs of managing illness and disease using conventional medical treatment — hTMA is the clear winner.

 Countless studies have shown that enjoying good health is the lowest-cost way to live a happy life.